ahayman/graescence/content/chapters/Volume 1/c01-Stan-Jump.md

 The pair watched with an unsettling intensity.
 Not as one would a performance, but calculating as one might to solve a puzzle.
 While Stan flailed about and people gasped, they paid close attention to how _slowly_ he had accelerated.
 It was subtle, and in light of a 'tragedy' not something anyone would notice.
 But when compared to the woman's descent, Stan's drop was practically a leisure stroll.

-"He's gotten better," the man said threw the words like an argument, head tilted toward the woman.
+"He's gotten better," the man threw the words like an argument, head tilted toward the woman.

 She pursed her lips, annoyed, but said nothing.